Yelemam/Mental_Health/README.md

 # Data Sources

-    •    Kaggle Dataset: Used for obtaining a variety of mental health data, including surveys and statistical reports.
+    •    Kaggle Dataset: Used for obtaining a variety of mental health data. https://www.kaggle.com/datasets/bhavikjikadara/mental-health-dataset?resource=download
-    •    CDC Dataset: Provides data on mental health trends and conditions, supporting the analysis of public health statistics.
     •    Data was pre-processed to ensure consistency and relevance for the analysis.

 # Database Creation Process